by Timothy Pike

 According to Liberty, P.S. started with only a few words, and blossomed from there.
 “I just had the first sentence,” Liberty tells me, “even though I had no clear idea of what I was going to write after that.
 I usually have the seed of an idea in my mind and then just start writing.
 You never know what your mind holds in store until the creative process unlocks it.”

 Indeed, the few words she started with were powerful enough to unlock an entire novel.
 This project is the culmination of a lifelong journey with many influences along the way, including C.S.
 Lewis and J.R.R.
 Tolkien.

 But it was the whimsical words of Roald Dahl—of Charlie and the Chocolate Factory fame—that captivated young Liberty’s imagination and opened the door to new possibilities for her writing.
 “I enjoyed creating rhyming sentences,” she tells me, “and my schoolteacher encouraged me to write poetry.”
 These days, we get to enjoy the fruits of that encouragement; Liberty has already had three of her poems published in Books & Buzz Magazine, including one in this month’s issue.
-Then there’s this one from January, which showcases her art.
+Then there’s this one from January, which also showcases her art.

 Liberty can also attest to the power that words have to heal.
 In 2016, after losing her nephew to a sudden illness, Liberty found herself unable to write anything for six weeks.
 “When you are hit with so much pain, words escape you,” she says.
 But as time went on, she managed to find solace in words.
 “Once I started to write about it, I found that the writing itself helped me process the sadness,” Liberty tells me.
 “I was angry and had so many questions, and although I didn’t find all the answers, I found my joy in writing again.”